The Reviews

 Something Else (1967), ****1/2

-This sounds like nothing else from 1967.
-While the Beatles and Stones and everybody else were experimenting beyond belief, the Kinks churned out an even better collection of "normal" pop songs.
-Their strengths lie deeply in Ray Davies's songwriting (there are few solos by anyone anywhere) --his words and melodies are enough to captivate the listener.
+While the Beatles and Stones and everybody else experimented wildly, the Kinks churned out an even better collection of "normal" pop songs.
+Their strengths lie deeply in Ray's songwriting talent; his words and melodies are enough to captivate the listener, allowing the band to dispense with soloing.
 The Kinks were still a charting singles group, and each one of these songs is written like a single - short, melodious, some with sing-along chorus.
 Above all you get the feeling that it was a hell of a lot of fun to make this album as well.
-Ray has his usual portraits ("David Watts" ,"Tale of Two Sisters") and satire ("Tin Soldier" for one), and Dave even places three songs (the circus oddity story "Death of a Clown", "Love Me Till the Sun Shines" and the slightly disturbing "Funny Face"), and they are about par with his brother's songs.
+Ray has his usual portraits ("David Watts" ,"Tale of Two Sisters") and satire ("Tin Soldier" for one), and Dave even places three songs (the circus oddity story "Death of a Clown", "Love Me Till the Sun Shines" and the slightly disturbing "Funny Face"), and they are about par with Ray's songs.
 The only psychedelic influences are on "Lazy Old Sun" where Ray sounds stoned (or possibly just blasted), and the bonus single "Autumn Almanac" with its backwards effects towards the end.
 The real gem is Something Else's final track, Ray's first production job, "Waterloo Sunset" with its background vocals and simple Dave line.
 This song is gorgeous, and widely considered one of the group's best tracks, and one the era's best.
 The good bonus tracks are the singles "Autumn Almanac/Susannah's Still Alive" and "Wonderboy/Polly", the rest are kinda bleh.
 Produced by Shel Talmy, with the exception previously mentioned.
-This was their last album to chart in the UK during the period covered by this page.

 The Kinks are the Village Green Preservation Society (1968), *****